turanszkij/WickedEngine/README.md

 If you have questions or stuck, please use the `windows` communication channel on Discord: [![Discord chat](https://img.shields.io/discord/602811659224088577?logo=discord)](https://discord.gg/CFjRYmE)

+Note: Building 32-bit and ARM versions are possible, but no longer provided by default.
+The developer will need to configure the solution themselves for these platforms.
+For ARM platform, also use the `-D BT_USE_DOUBLE_PRECISION=1` definition when compiling.

 #### Linux
 The Linux support is experimental.
 You can find a sample build script for Ubuntu 20.04 [here](.github/workflows/build.yml) (in the linux section).
 You might need to install some dependencies, such as Vulkan SDK 1.2 or greater (to get DirectXShaderCompiler), SDL2, cmake 3.7 and g++ compiler (C++ 17 compliant version).
 For Ubuntu 20.04, you can use the following commands to install dependencies: